José Félix Aldao

 José Félix Esquivel y Aldao (11 October 1785 - 19 January 1845) was an Argentine Dominican friar and soldier who became a general and then the undisputed Federalist caudillo of Mendoza Province.
 His ability as a warrior and his brutality became legendary.
 The largely fictionalized biography that Domingo Faustino Sarmiento wrote fed his legend.
-An effective ruler, he did much for his province, but was also one of the cruelest of the federalist leaders.
+An effective ruler, he did much for his province, but was also one of the cruelest federalist leaders.

 From friar to colonel

 José Félix Esquivel y Aldao was born in Mendoza, Argentina on October 11, 1785, the son of an army captain from what is now Santa Fe Province.
 His brothers José and Francisco were both soldiers who reached the rank of Colonel.
 He was educated in a Dominican college and soon entered the order.
 He was ordained a priest in 1806, and gained a doctorate in Santiago de Chile.

 Upon returning to Mendoza, Aldao joined the Army of the Andes along with his brothers to campaign in Chile as chaplain of a regiment.
 In the Battle of Guardia Vieja he suddenly took up arms and fought beside the soldiers.
 Due to this, on the advice of general Juan Gregorio de las Heras to general José de San Martín, he joined the army as a lieutenant of the Mounted Grenadiers Regiment.
 His strength, size and energy made him more suitable for an army uniform than for a cassock.
 He fought throughout the campaign in Chile in Chacabuco, Cancha Rayada and Maipú.

 In the Peruvian campaign Aldao was chosen to direct guerrilla operations in the Sierra.
 He roused the indigenous people to withhold resources from the royalists, to support the patriot army and to undertake minor operations, with hundreds of small battles.
 The royalists resorted to terror in response, and Aldao also showed great cruelty.
 During that war he was promoted to lieutenant colonel.